HatoryHanzo182/TechX/README.md

 electronic equipment and a store management system for business owners.
 The project includes a server part that provides communication between the online store, the administrative application and the database for information transfer and processing.

+## TechX Store:
+TechX Store is a modern and convenient electronics store that allows consumers to easily find products, providing a wide selection of products.
+Users can edit their profile, view order history, add products to their favorites, leave reviews and much more.

 ### Main features:
 - **Registration and authorization of users**: Display and management of personal data and order history.
 - **Administrative interface**: Cross-platform application for adding/removing products, managing orders, reviews and user activity.